Blog

 Why Does My Cat Eat Plastic Bags?
 Pica and the Feline Obsession

-It is one of the most perplexing and annoying habits a domestic cat can develop.
-You bring home a load of groceries, place the plastic shopping bags on the kitchen counter, and within seconds, you hear a distinct, loud, crinkling sound.
+It is one of the more perplexing habits a domestic cat can develop.
+You bring home groceries, place the plastic shopping bags on the kitchen counter, and within seconds you hear a distinct crinkling sound.

 Your cat is not looking inside the bag for food.
-They are sitting next to the bag, eyes half-closed in pure bliss, methodically chewing on the plastic handles.
-Some cats simply lick the plastic obsessively, while others actually bite off entirely un-digestible chunks and swallow them.
+They are sitting beside it, eyes half-closed in apparent bliss, methodically chewing on the plastic handles.
+Some cats simply lick the plastic obsessively, while others bite off chunks and swallow them.

-Given that cats are famously picky eaters who will often refuse a $5 can of premium gourmet wet food if the texture is slightly off, why are they so deeply compelled to eat garbage bags, shower curtains, and plastic wrappers?
+Given that cats are famously picky eaters who will often refuse a premium can of wet food if the texture is slightly off, why are they drawn to chewing on garbage bags, shower curtains, and plastic wrappers?

-The explanation involves a fascinating mix of chemical manufacturing, sensory stimulation, and potentially, a serious underlying medical or behavioral condition known as Feline Pica.
+The explanation involves a mix of chemical manufacturing, sensory stimulation, and potentially a serious underlying medical or behavioral condition known as Feline Pica.

 1. The Chemical Lure: It Literally Smells Like Food

-While humans cannot smell the chemical composition of a standard plastic grocery bag, a cat’s olfactory system (sense of smell) is substantially more powerful.
-To a cat, many modern plastics smell shockingly similar to their natural diet.
+While humans cannot smell the chemical composition of a plastic grocery bag, a cat’s sense of smell is substantially more powerful.
+To a cat, many modern plastics smell surprisingly similar to their natural diet.

 During the manufacturing process of soft, thin plastics (like grocery bags, bread wrappers, and Ziploc bags), many companies use stearates as “slip agents.”
-Slip agents are chemical additives that prevent the thin layers of plastic from sticking to each other on the factory assembly line or in the box.
+These chemical additives prevent the thin layers of plastic from sticking to each other during production.

 Crucially, these stearates are frequently derived from animal fat (tallow).